frjurado/flask-rep/issues.md

 * user_forms macro is not very good (implies table, can be empty, ...)
 * revise decorators
 * user_model, forms, ... testing!!

+* TESTING
+  * Subclass for setUp and tearDown, common operations, etc.

 * FORMS
   * form-wide errors?